MarcosMJD/ghcn-d/README.md

     - Fix spark can not partition yearly fact table by date
     - Check why Dataproc buckets are not deleted after cluster deletion.
     - Check low CPU usage in DataProc clusters.
+  - dbt local postgres
+    - dbt does not set primary key to materialized tables. https://github.com/dbt-labs/postgres
+    - If then else in dbt macros are not standarized.
+Works with BQ but it is different for PG.
+Fix it.
+The same happens with date_trunc function.
     - Improve the performance of postgres
       - Partition.
       - Clustering.
-    - Implement create or replace table when creating tables.
+    - ~~Implement create or replace table when creating tables.~~
+    - The definition of the sources in dbt macros is written in code, and not parametrized as models.
+This causes differences for BQ and PG.
+Form instance, ' vs " and date_trunc.

 - Cost analysis (europe-west6)